 The model’s benefits are clear, but its success depends on a robust technological foundation capable of delivering high-quality care remotely.
 This is where the connected health ecosystem comes into play.

-Scaling the HaH model requires an intricate network of digital technologies working together seamlessly.
-Here are the key components of the HaH tech stack:
+Scaling the H@H model requires an intricate network of digital technologies working together seamlessly.
+Here are the key components of the H@H tech stack:

-IoT-enabled devices collect real-time patient data, such as heart rate, oxygen levels, blood pressure, and glucose levels.
-These devices allow healthcare providers to monitor patients continuously and respond to changes promptly.
+IoT-enabled devices stream real-time patient data, such as heart rate, oxygen levels, blood pressure, and glucose levels, to healthcare providers.
+These devices allow healthcare staff to monitor patients continuously and respond to changes promptly.

 Interoperability ensures that devices and platforms communicate effectively, enabling healthcare teams to access a complete picture of the patient’s health.